-It is estimated that heart disease, cancer and diabetes account for 7 of every 10 deaths in the United States.
-Like rare genetic disorders, these "common" diseases run in families and can therefore be considered genetic diseases.
-Because of this, a family history can provide important information about your family's risk of disease.
-But, is it possible to predict who will or will not develop disease?
-If so, how is this done?
+It is estimated that heart disease, cancer, and diabetes account for 7 of every 10 deaths in the United States.
+Like rare genetic disorders, these "common" diseases can also be considered genetic diseases because they run in families.
+Therefore, a family history can provide important information about your family's risk of disease.
+But is it possible to predict who will or will not develop disease?
+If so, how?

-One reason for this is that the number of genes contributing to so-called "polygenic" diseases is usually not known.
+One challenge is that the number of genes contributing to so-called "polygenic" diseases is usually not known.
 The number of genes carried by parents or children that can increase risk is also not known.
-And, environmental factors can greatly vary an individual's risk of developing disease.
+And environmental factors can greatly vary an individual's risk of developing disease.

 Polygenic Disease Inheritance

-Because more than one gene is involved in most common diseases, resulting inheritance patterns are varied and complex.
+Because most common diseases involve more than one gene, inheritance patterns are varied and complex.
 If a parent has a disease, it does not necessarily mean a child will develop the same disease.
-So, risk can be estimated but not calculated.
+So risk can be estimated but not calculated.

 Information in a family medical history must be used to assign an individual to a low, medium, or high risk group.
-This is done by comparing an individual's family history to data collected from large families affected by a disease.
+Risk is estimated by comparing an individual's family history to data collected from large families affected by a disease.
 Persons in each risk group share characteristics that correlate with a certain probability of developing a disease.

 What If I Don't Know My Family History?

-Sometimes it's not possible to have access to medical information from your biological family.
-But it's still useful to complete a history using your guardian family.
-This is because family histories capture more than just genetic risk factors.
+Even if you don't have access to medical information from your biological family, it's still useful to complete a history using your guardian family.
+Family histories capture more than just genetic risk factors.

 They also capture cultural, social, and environmental risk factors shared by a family that can contribute to disease.